AdrianMartinezCodes/Yaml2Dot/README.md

     - reading
     - hiking
 ```
-into this easy to read graph:
+into this easy to read graph(after rendering using d3-graphviz):

 ![Nested Yaml](/examples/nested.png)